MarcHoutreille/ASBL-Feriadart/README.md

 ## FOOTER

 The footer links to all the pages of the website, and also to the facebook and instagram page.
-Undeneath you will find the copyrights of the organization plus extra legal info.
+Undeneath you will find the copyrights of the organization plus legal info.
 In the footer there is a secret link incorporated to have acces to the backoffice of the site.
 <br>